gonative-cc/sui-native/nBTC/scripts/README.md

 ## Initialization

-Public package use sui cli, and update the .env file.
+Publish the package using sui-cli, and update the .env file.

 ```bash
 sui client publish
 ```

-Create a new dwallet, add dwallet to nBTC object and active this dwallet
+Create a new dwallet, add it to the nBTC object and activate it

 ```bash
 bun run scripts/index.ts init_dwallet